-A provisional ballot is voted the same as any other ballot except the voter must sign an affidavit attesting to his or her eligibility to vote.
+A provisional ballot is voted the same as any other ballot except the voter must I) sign an affidavit attesting to his or her eligibility to vote and 2) complete a voter update form.

-NAME NOT ON POLL LIST - The provisional ballot will be counted only if the county Board of Registrars is able to confirm, after the election, that the person casting the ballot is a duly qualified elector of the county.
+NAME NOT ON THE POLL LIST - The provisional ballot will be counted only if the county Board of Registrars is able to confirm that the person casting the ballot is a duly qualified elector of the polling place where the ballot was cast.

-NO IDENTIFICATION AT THE POLLING PLACE - When a voter casts a provisional ballot because he or she does not have proper identification at the polling place, the voter has until 5:00 PM on the Friday following the election to submit the ID to the Board of Registrars.
-If proper ID is submitted by this deadline, the ballot will be counted.
+NO PHOTO IDENTIFICATION AT THE POLLING PLACE AND CANNOT BE POSITIVELY IDENTIFIED BY TWO ELECTION OFFICIALS - The voter has until 5:00 PM on the first Friday following the election to submit a valid form of photo ID (see page 5) to the Board of Registrars.
+If proper ID is submitted by this deadline, the ballot will be counted as long as the other requirements are met.
+A voter who does not possess a valid photo ID on election day has until that Friday to obtain a valid photo ID and submit it to the Board of Registrars.

-ABSENTEE BALLOT NEVER RECEIVED OR CAST - A voter may cast a provisional ballot if he or she did not receive a requested absentee ballot or the voter did not vote the absentee ballot.
+ABSENTEE BALLOT NEVER RECEIVED OR CAST - A voter may cast a

+provisional ballot if he or she did not receive a requested absentee ballot or the voter did not vote the absentee ballot.